Oberonia titania: Taxonomy and naming

 Oberonia titania was first formally described in 1859 by John Lindley who published the description in Folia Orchidaceae.

 Distribution and habitat

-The soldier's crest orchid grows on trees in rainforest and moist gullies in Java, New Caledonia, New South Wales including Norfolk Island and in Queensland.
+Soldier's crest orchid grows on trees in rainforest and moist gullies in Java, New Caledonia, New South Wales including Norfolk Island and in Queensland.

 Conservation

 This orchid is classed as "vulnerable" under the New South Wales Government Biodiversity Conservation Act 2016.
 The main threats to the species are habitat degradation and loss, and illegal collecting.